 When it comes to sports, I am a victim of crazy superstition.
 I’m fortunate to have been born in Massachusetts and raised a Boston sports fan.
 Since I was old enough to start watching, all of the Boston teams have experienced extreme success, in particular the New England Patriots.

 However, after the second Super Bowl loss to the New York Giants in 2011, I realized a trend.
 For the three Super Bowls we won, I did not drink.
 For the two we lost, I did.
 So I made a vow not to drink for the Super Bowl.
 Sure enough, in 2014 we won.
 In 2016, I decided to take it to another level: I would not drink for the ENTIRE weekend.
 It worked again.

 For the first time in almost six years, I went an entire weekend without drinking.
 This is not to say I was an alcoholic previously, just your typical 20-something weekend warrior.

 After not drinking for that full weekend, I felt incredible—so much so that I decided I was done drinking.
-Beer pressure got the best of me for the next two weekends, but on February 19th, 2017, I officially had my last alcoholic beverage.
-I stuck to it.
+Beer pressure got the best of me for the next two weekends, but after that, I officially had my last alcoholic beverage.
+And I stuck to it.